-The white grape variety comes from the Balkans and is named after a community in the Serbian Vojvodina.
-Synonyms grouped by country are Weißer Slankamenka (Germany); Slankamenka Blanche (France); Slankamenka Bianca (Italy); Madaruša, Slankamenka Bijela (Croatia); Maghiarca, Majarcă Albă(Romania); Magyarica, Magyarka, Slankamenka Béla, Szlanka Fehér (Hungary) It is an old grape variety from the Banat region (landscape in Romania, Serbia and Hungary).
-There it is cultivated under different names, with morphological differences between the different varieties.
+The white grape variety originates from the Balkans and is named after a municipality in Serbian Vojvodina.
+Synonyms grouped by country are White Slankamenka (Germany); Slankamenka Blanche (France); Slankamenka Bianca (Italy); Madaruša, Slankamenka Bijela (Croatia); Maghiarca, Majarcă Albă(Romania); Magyarica, Magyarka, Slankamenka Béla, Szlanka Fehér (Hungary).
+It is an old grape variety from the Banat region (landscape in Romania, Serbia and Hungary).
+There it is cultivated under different names, whereby the individual varieties differ quite strongly morphologically.
 Nothing is known about a possible genetic relationship to the red variety Pamid (Slankamenka Crvena).
-According to DNA analyses carried out in 2013, it is probably a natural cross between White Balint x Razachi Rosie (Razaki Kirmizi).
+According to DNA analyses carried out in 2013, it is a presumably natural cross between Bálint x Razachi Rosie (Razaki Kirmizi).
 However, this is based on only 20 DNA markers (see Molecular genetics).
 The black-berry variety Slankamenka Rosie (Majarcă Rosie) is a colour mutation.
 The late-maturing vine with thick-skinned berries is susceptible to downy mildew but resistant to botrytis.
 It yields low-alcohol, low-acid white wines that serve as blends.
 In 2016, 23 hectares of vines were designated in Romania (Kym Anderson).